wonjunee/trading-strategy/README.md

-# Personal projecting for practicing using pandas dataframe, numpy, and matplotlib.
+# Personal project to practice using pandas dataframe, numpy, and matplotlib.